Teaching Fellows Partnership Between Shorewood School District, UWM, and SEED Foundation to Spur Design Thinking and “Authentic Learning”

 The Shorewood School District’s emphasis on Authentic Learning can be traced back to a Shorewood Community Visioning Summit held in February 2016, which engaged over 100 community members on the top strategic priorities to guide the direction of the school district for the next 10 years.
 The top theme identified by the community at the summit was “increasing authentic, experiential learning for students.”

 At the elementary school level, Shorewood has been implementing Expeditionary Learning for grades K-6.
 Expeditionary Learning (EL) is exemplified by project-based learning expeditions, where students engage in interdisciplinary, in-depth study of compelling topics, in groups and in their community, with assessment coming through cumulative products, public presentations, and portfolios.
 A successful $1 million fundraising campaign helped launch EL in Shorewood’s two elementary schools.

-The UWM and Shorewood teams have been working together for some time now on introducing Design Thinking into the classroom, both for teachers and students, through pop-up sessions and workshops.
+The UWM and Shorewood teams have been working together for years now on introducing Design Thinking into the classroom, both for teachers and students, through pop-up sessions and workshops.
 The Teaching Fellows program brings the partnership to another level, directly contributing to the development of new Authentic Learning experiences, and aligning with the Shorewood School District’s Strategic Plan.

 Since its launch, the Lubar Entrepreneurship Center has emphasized its role in serving as a resource for the community, offering connections to UWM’s broad expertise as one of America’s top research universities.
 The Lubar Center has prioritized the development of key partnerships with regional organizations, including Scale Up Milwaukee, BizStarts Milwaukee, and K-12 school systems like Shorewood.
 The Teaching Fellows program represents an example of this kind of outreach.